Ryanair Flight Delay Compensation

-The biggest risk when claiming compensation with a lawyer is that you would have to pay them for their services regardless of whether they helped you or not.
+The biggest risk when claiming compensation from the airline (Ryanair in this case) with a lawyer is that you would have to pay them for their services regardless of whether they helped you or not.

-Using SkyRefund’s services, you can receive all of the expert legal advice that a lawyer provides but without the risk of having to pay us if for we are unable to secure your compensation.
-You only need to submit your flight details and we will take it from there.
+Using SkyRefund’s services, you can receive all of the expert legal advice that a lawyer provides but without having to pay us if Ryanair do not pay your compensation.
+You only need to submit your flight details (the flight number and flight date) and we will take it from there.